 Halloween can be a fun time of year, filled with pretend play, decorating, and an over-abundance of candy.
 Why not put the candy to use, with a little learning exploration?
-Here’s a fun estimation activity that you do can do with just a bag (or two) of Halloween candy and a few glass jars.
+Here’s a fun Halloween math activity that you do can do with just a bag (or two) of candy and a few glass jars.

 - different types of candies or other related goodies